top of page

 Why Inconsistent Sales Efforts Are Quietly Costing Hotels More Than They Realize.

-A sales gap isn’t just about not having someone in the role.
-It’s any period of:
+A sales gap isn’t just about not having someone in a role.
+It’s also about being responsive to sales opportunities.

 • Low or inconsistent outreach